joshr120/open-deck/README.md

 Full Video and build guide here:

 # Software:
-The sofware is still evolving and I am by no means a software engineer but all of the functionality is there.
+The sofware is still evolving and I am by no means a software engineer but I have been using it everyday for over 6 months without an major issues.

 ## GUI Interface

 <img src="Images/gui.jpg" width="400">

 Provided is a compiled .exe program as well as all the source code (written in python).
 Extract the zipped folder and run the .exe, no python libary installs required.

 The Open Deck communicates with a PC over a serial USB connection.
 The software can automatically detect and connect to the Open Deck when it is plugged in.